-Bullying, Intimidation, and Harassment (Communication, Kindness, Respect for Diversity, Problem Solving, Awareness)
+Bullying, Intimidation, Threats and Harassment (Communication, Kindness, Respect for Diversity, Problem Solving, Awareness)

-Bullying, intimidation or harassment by one student toward another particular student or students shall be defined as an intentional written, verbal, or physical act that occurs more than once and which causes mental or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+Bullying, intimidation, threats or harassment by one student toward another particular student or students shall be defined as an intentional written, verbal, or physical act that occurs more than once and which causes mental or physical harm to the other student and is sufficiently severe, persistent or pervasive that it creates an intimidating, threatening or abusive educational environment for the other student.
+A student shall not threaten with physical or non-physical aggression/violence or coerce by any means, any student, teacher, school employee or other individual.
+Nor shall a student coerce another student or any other person to employ threats of intimidation, physical or non-physical aggression/violence.